STEP 1: Find Your Counselor > STEP 2: Schedule an Appointment > STEP 3: Experience Life Change

 What to Expect in Therapy

 Whether you’ve been to therapy in the past or if this is your first time, coming to counseling can be daunting.
-Our first meeting is a great time to get to know you and understand what has brought you to counseling.
-You’re welcome to ask me questions as well, since I believe it’s important for counseling to be a comfortable relationship.
-I always do my best to create an environment in which you feel safe.
+Our first meeting is a great time to get to know each other and understand what has brought you here.
+You’re welcome to ask me questions, since I believe it’s important for counseling to be a comfortable relationship.
+One of my top priorities in the first few sessions is to make sure I really get what is happening for you or your loved one, and that you feel safe and comfortable taking the journey forward together.

-It’s pretty typical for things to feel messier at first, before you begin to experience clarity or relief.
+When first getting started, it’s pretty typical for things to feel messy at first, before you begin to experience clarity or relief.
+You are a complicated person with an important past and it can feel confusing to know where to start.
+If you’re coming for couples or family counseling, things can feel even more complicated.
 But I look forward to entering the mess with you!
 Doing the work that counseling requires takes effort and courage, and I commend you for taking this step.

 Personal Qualifications and Experience